tinkercademy-bootcamp/chat-project-AK-AKIII/exercise-3/README.md

   `create_socket()` in [Compiler Explorer](https://godbolt.org) - Interactive
   tool for exploring how C++ code compiles to assembly
 - What is happening here?
+  - In the new version, create_socket includes a call to check_error, which involves constructing a std::string for the erroSr message.
+  - This introduces both a constructor and a destructor for memory management.
+The older assembly code is much simpler and uses just a string literal directly, avoiding any constructors or destructors.
 - Can you think of any different approaches to this problem?
+  - I think we can use we could modify check_error to accept a const char* instead of a std::string or maybe we can pass the string as a const std:: string& to avoid cost of copying.
 - How can you modify your Makefile to generate assembly code instead of compiled code?
+    - We should use -S instead of -o in compilation.
 - **Note**: You can save the generated assembly from Compiler Explorer
 - **Bonus**: Can you view assembly code using your IDE?
+  - I think this can be viewed by just opening the Assembly code file in IDE
 - **Bonus**: How do you see the assembly when you step through each line in debugging mode from your IDE?
+    -  We can see it in debugging mode in VS Code dissembly view.
 - [x86 assembly reference](http://ref.x86asm.net/) - Comprehensive reference
   for x86 assembly language instructions and syntax